0xJonaseb11/foundry-f23-lottery/README.md

 This will setup a ChainlinkVRF Subscription for you.
 If you already have one, update it in the `scripts/HelperConfig.s.sol` file.
 It will also automatically add your contract as a consumer.

-3. Register a Chainlink Automation Upkeep
+3.Register a Chainlink Automation Upkeep

 [You can follow the documentation if you get lost.](https://docs.chain.link/chainlink-automation/compatible-contracts)